Step-by-step workflows that chain your resources together.

 Free developer tools, coding courses, and computing resources every CS and data science student should activate.

-Go from idea to fully-researched investment pitch using institutional-grade data your school pays for.
+Go from idea to investment pitch using institutional-grade data.

 How to research startups, their funding, and their competitive landscape — useful for VC roles, entrepreneurship classes, or your own venture.